misawa2048/kmodel_selector/README.md

 sample movie is here; https://youtu.be/APMaJ7DCfN8

 This script is a object detector it can select a kmodel from some models.
-This script doesn't woork alone, needs below:
+This script doesn't work alone, needs below:
   * .kmodels : It may create by V-Training site http://v-training.m5stack.com/
       M5Stack Docs > M5StickV > QuickStart > V-Training